Disclosure :: This post is sponsored by Woman’s Foundation.

 - A recent study showed that schools implementing a social emotional learning curriculum show an eleven-percentile point increase in standardized test scores.

-Truth, Facts + Lies is an evidence-based curriculum developed by B Curriculum, LLC out of Lake Charles, LA.
+Truth, Facts + Lies is an evidence-based curriculum developed by B Curriculum, LLC of Lake Charles, LA.
 All information has been vetted by teenagers themselves.
 This program provides information that teens are interested in hearing and learning more about.
+A middle and high school curriculum is available.
+Schools in Acadiana can request this program FREE of charge.

 It is the overall mission of Woman’s Foundation to promote the total health and well-being of women and their families.
 Woman’s Foundation has been the leading center of educational excellence by providing quality learning opportunities to women, youth, and healthcare professionals in Acadiana since 1980.
 More information about the impact we are making in the community can be found on our website at www.womansfoundation.org.